Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch: Related Work

 \textbf{Network Pruning Technique}.
 With the rapidly increasing size of neural networks, network pruning technique has been widely applied to reduce the computational costs \cite{DBLP:journals/corr/abs-1710-09282,DBLP:journals/ijon/LiangGWSZ21}.
-The objective of network pruning is to eliminate unnecessary model parameters whiling maintaining the performance as much as possible \cite{DBLP:conf/iclr/ZhuG18,DBLP:conf/iclr/LiuSZHD19,DBLP:conf/iclr/FrankleC19,DBLP:journals/corr/abs-1902-09574,DBLP:conf/acl/XiaZC22}.
+The objective of network pruning is to eliminate unnecessary parameters while maintaining the model performance \cite{DBLP:conf/iclr/ZhuG18,DBLP:conf/iclr/LiuSZHD19,DBLP:conf/iclr/FrankleC19,DBLP:journals/corr/abs-1902-09574,DBLP:conf/acl/XiaZC22}.
 Magnitude-based pruning is one classical pruning method, which selects parameters according to their magnitudes (i.e., absolute parameter values) \cite{han2015learning,DBLP:conf/ijcai/LiQJLT18,DBLP:conf/iclr/LeePMAS21}.
-To be specific, parameters with magnitudes lower than a certain threshold are removed, and the remaining parameters are preserved.
-In fact, the proposed DARE is somewhat related to the concept of network pruning since DARE can also drop parameters.
-But it differs from existing pruning methods in two main aspects: 1) DARE focuses on delta parameters while most pruning methods operate on the fine-tuned parameters; 2) DARE is data-free and training-free without the requirements of any extra data or (iterative) retraining, which are often needed by previous pruning methods.
+To be specific, parameters with magnitudes lower than a certain threshold are removed, and others are preserved.
+In fact, DARE is relevant to the concept of network pruning as it can also drop parameters.
+But DARE differs from existing pruning techniques in: (1) DARE focuses on delta parameters while most pruning methods deal with fine-tuned parameters; (2) DARE can work well without any retraining or extra data, which are often inevitably required by pruning methods.